zizzfizzix/mcp-gsc/README.md

    - Track impressions, clicks, and click-through rates
    - Analyze performance trends over time
    - Compare different time periods to spot changes
+   - **Visualize your data** with charts and graphs created by Claude

 3. **URL Inspection & Indexing**
    - Check if specific pages have indexing problems
    - See when Google last crawled your pages
    - Inspect multiple URLs at once to identify patterns
+   - Get actionable insights on how to improve indexing

 4. **Sitemap Management**
    - View all your sitemaps and their status
    - Submit new sitemaps directly through Claude
    - Check for errors or warnings in your sitemaps
+   - Monitor sitemap processing status

 ---